openstax/corgi/docs/operations/overview.rst

 .. note::
-    The only pipeline deployed on the AWS EC2 server is the PDF pipeline, the distribution pipeline is still in development.
+    The only pipeline deployed on the AWS EC2 server is the PDF pipeline, the web-hosting pipeline is still in development.

 (WIP) Add nice diagram created by JP here.